Financial Statement Audit: Tips & Insights on Tackling Your ...

 - Velocity/Speed of onset

-Then it’s time to evaluate and score mitigating factors or your mitigation strategies along the same quality scale – high, medium, low – and pair them with the ranked sources of risk.
-This will tell you what your residual risk levels are across the enterprise and allow you to prioritize risk and coordinate your resource deployment.
+Afterward, evaluate and score mitigating factors or your mitigation strategies along the same quality scale – high, medium, low – and pair them with the ranked sources of risk.
+This will tell you what your residual risk levels are across the enterprise, allowing you to prioritize risk and coordinate your resource deployment.

-For example, a business activity that entails a high level of inherent risk and minimal or no mitigating factors/activities will result in a fairly high amount of residual risk.
+For example, a business activity that entails a high level of inherent risk and minimal or no mitigating factors, activities, or internal controls will result in a fairly high amount of residual risk.
 Thus, the steering committee and management should broadly prioritize that particular risk with appropriate resources.

 Also, try to tie quantitative metrics to those risk levels to make your assessment as objective as possible.
 The more you leverage quantitative measures, the more you enable effective and meaningful monitoring going forward.